 The Master of Arts (M.A.) provides the most flexible program design and the fewest number of credit hours intended to support working professionals and others who are seeking a theological grounding.
 The M.A. is structured for those pursing non-ordained ministries, whether that be a call to lay leadership, social justice activism, or other service in the world.
-M.A. students may pursue certain specializations (listed above) or certifications (listed below) or structure their M.A. program in order to pursue United Methodist Deacon's orders.
+M.A. students may pursue certain specializations or certifications or structure their M.A. program to pursue United Methodist Deacon's orders.
 However, pursuing a specialization may necessitate added hours of study beyond the required hours of the M.A. degree.
 Please note that students are not eligible for federal financial aid beyond the 36 hours of the degree.
-Additionally F-1 students must complete their degree within the 36 hour framework to remain in status.
+F-I students must complete their degree within the 36-hour framework to remain in status.

-Certificate programs available to any Master's degree student allow for more rigorous study within specific disciplines.
-These include the Certificate in Theology and the Arts, which focuses on bridging the gap between the conceptual and practical realms of art and theology and the National Capital Semester for Seminarians (NCSS), a semester-long intensive study of ethics, public theology and the political process.
+Certificate programs are available to any Master's degree student allow for more rigorous study within specific disciplines.
+These include the Certificate in Theology and the Arts, which focuses on bridging the gap between the conceptual and practical realms of art and theology, and the National Capital Semester for Seminarians (NCSS), a semester-long intensive study of ethics, public theology and the political process.